antonanzas/Meteora-farmer-automation-Tempest/README.md

   - **Discord API**: For alerts and notifications.
 ---

+## 🤝 Contributing

+Have suggestions or improvements?
+We’re open to issues and pull requests.
+Help us make Tempest even better!

+---

 ## ⚠️ Heads up!
 Tempest currently applies a small 4% fee on the collected rewards.